chadell/slides/src/180515_workshopansible/day1.md

 ##

-* It was the PhD work of Martin Casado as Stanford University, supervised by Nick McKeown
+* It was the PhD work of <span style="color:SlateBlue">**Martin Casado**</span> at Stanford University, supervised by Nick McKeown
-* OpenFlow could be considered as the trigger of SDN, as an answer to the limitations Martin Casado found when working on trying to pgrogram the network as he was doing with computers
+* OpenFlow could be considered as the trigger of SDN, when he was trying to <span style="color:SlateBlue">**program**</span> the network as he was doing with computers
-* For almost 20 years, Network opertations had not evolved like other IT silos
+    * for almost 20 years, network opertations had not evolved like other IT silos
-* but, in the end, it's just a protocol taht allows for the decoupling of a network device's control plane from the data plane
+* but, in the end, it's just a <span style="color:SlateBlue">**protocol**</span> that allows for the decoupling of a network device's control plane from the data plane
     * and it was not the first trying to accomplish this, i.e. ForCes, RCP, PCE.
-For more information look for the paper "The Road to SDN: An Intellectual History of Programmable Networks"
+    * For more information look for the paper "The Road to SDN: An Intellectual History of Programmable Networks"

 ## Network Functions Virtualization